sigweihq/x402pay/README.md

 ### Facilitator Failover

-The library automatically tries multiple facilitators in sequence:
+The library automatically tries multiple facilitators in sequence based on the network specified in the payment payload:

-1. First facilitator attempt
+1. Determines the network from `PaymentPayload.Network` field
+2. Retrieves the corresponding facilitator URLs for that network
+3. Attempts each facilitator in sequence:
-2. If it fails with retryable error (timeout, 5xx, auth), try next
+   - If it fails with retryable error (timeout, 5xx, auth), tries next
-3. If it fails with client error (4xx, invalid signature), return error immediately
+   - If it fails with client error (4xx, invalid signature), returns error immediately
-4. Continue until success or all facilitators exhausted
+4. Continues until success or all facilitators exhausted

+Facilitator configurations are lazily initialized and cached per network for efficiency.

 ### Optional Blockchain Verification